ChimeraLoRA: Multi-Head LoRA-Guided Synthetic Datasets: ChimeraLoRA

 where $\boldsymbol{\alpha} = \alpha\,\mathbf{1}_K = (\alpha, \ldots, \alpha)$.
 After forming $B'$, we generate synthetic images by applying the class-adapter LoRA $A$ together with $B'$ to the base diffusion model.

 In the symmetric Dirichlet case with $\boldsymbol{\alpha} \in \mathbb{R}^K$, the expectation and variance are computed as:

 Here, the concentration $\alpha$ controls how the mixture spreads over the simplex $\Delta^{K-1}$.
 When $\alpha=1$, $\mathbf{w}$ is uniformly distributed over the simplex.
 For $\alpha<1$, the distribution becomes sparse and typically concentrates most of its mass on a single $B_i$, which behaves like an image-wise regime.
 When $\alpha>1$, the weights cluster near the uniform vector and approximate a class-wise regime.
-We refer to this framework as ChimeraLoRA, which establishes a class-level backbone from the few-shot references and attaches instance-specific details to produce coherent semantics, yet diverse images.
+We refer to this framework as ChimeraLoRA, which establishes a class-level backbone from the few-shot references and attaches instance-specific details to produce coherent semantics, yet diverse images.\footnote{In the Appendix~\ref{app:alpha-beta}, we expand our discussion to the setting with two concentration parameters, $\alpha$ and $\beta$, rather than a single $\alpha$.}

 \paragraph{Remark.} When $\alpha = 1$, $\mathbf{w}$ is uniform on the simplex $\Delta^{K-1}$, and we observe that this setting typically yields decent downstream performance.
 However, sampling a fresh $\mathbf{w}$ for every image can hinder batch-wise generation, as $B'$ must be rebuilt per sample.
 We consider two practical variants to mitigate this overhead: (i) set $w_i = 1/K$ in~\eqref{eq:new-b}, which still maintains high fidelity with reasonable coverage, as shown in Figure~\ref{fig:qual}; and (ii) reuse a single $\mathbf{w}\sim \text{Dirichlet}(\mathbf{1})$ to synthesize multiple images, with diffusion stochasticity providing additional variation.
 However, we note that per-image mixtures with $\text{Dirichlet}(\mathbf{1})$ still provide the broadest coverage.
+In Appendix~\ref{app:computation}, we analyze the trade-off between wall-time and accuracy across the three methods.